ArgonDesign/alogic/doc/control.md

   d.write(a);   // | Cycle 2
   e--;          // | Cycle 2
-  goto foo;     // V Cycle 2 ends - Cycle 3 would start at the first
+  goto foo();   // V Cycle 2 ends - Cycle 3 would start at the first
                 //                  statement of control function 'foo' }
 ```